Faculty and Professional Staff Handbook SUNY-ESF

 This section of the College Catalog describes college-wide academic policies, undergraduate academic policies and graduate academic policies.

-Each fall the Provost and Vice President for Academic Affairs sends an Administrative Update that outlines the academic staff annual reporting and evaluation procedures including promotion, reappointment, and continuing appointment (i.e., tenure).
+Each fall the Provost and Executive Vice President sends an Administrative Update that outlines the academic staff annual reporting and evaluation procedures including promotion, reappointment, and continuing appointment (i.e., tenure).

 Course and Curriculum Development: This page gives definitions of course and curriculum-related terminology and the process used by Academic Governance to affect changes in courses and curriculum.